 However, the cost of safekeeping in safety deposit boxes or the insurances premiums you pay might eat into your profit margin when you choose to sell and convert the precious metals into cash.

 As seen above, investing in the physical form of precious metals raises liquidity challenges because you might find it difficult to buy and sell precious metals in order to profit from short-term price movements.

 Physical forms of precious metals also have security and cost of investment challenges.
 However, investing the paper forms of precious metals could give you exposure to the stability that precious metals hold in uncertain economic times without the attendant risks.

 You can invest in paper forms of precious metals by using derivatives such as options, futures, CFDs, binary options, ETFs, and ETNs among others.

 Lucas Harris, an analyst, defines derivates as “a trading/investment contracts whose value is derived from an underlying asset to provide the holders with exposure to the investment without actually owning the asset.”

 In essence, precious metals derivatives allow you to profit from price actions in the precious metals market without physically owning the precious metal.

-One key advantage of trading precious metals with derivatives is that you are not limited to making profit when the underlying precious metal books price gains alone.
+One key advantage of trading precious metals with derivatives is that you are not limited to making a profit when the underlying precious metal books price gains alone.

 You can book profits when precious metals are trading up, down, or sideways.
-In addition, derivatives allow you trade precious metals as the fraction of the cost you’ll need to buy the physical amount of such assets.
+In addition, derivatives allow you to trade precious metals as the fraction of the cost you’ll need to buy the physical amount of such assets.